chrisBosse/hello-world-repo/README.md

 Nothing much to see here!

-Using this repoistory to store some of my favorite settings, commands, and scripts for quick setup on new machines.
+Using this repository to store some of my favorite settings, commands, and scripts for quick setup on new machines.

 ## `bin`

-Contains files I ususally create/place in `$HOME/bin`.
+Contains files I usually create/place in `$HOME/bin`.

 ## `dotfiles`